COVID-19 Testing Available at Midwest Express Clinic

 Tell me more about rapid testing for COVID-19.

-Midwest Express Clinic is now offering rapid molecular testing for COVID-19 at all of our locations!
+Midwest Express Clinic is now offering rapid antigen testing for COVID-19 at all of our locations!

 Test results are returned within 30 minutes for rapid tests.